simultaneous localization and mapping

 🏭 Vertical: Petroleum and Coal

-🏢 Organizations: Carnegie Melon, Peoples Gas
+🏢 Organizations: Carnegie Mellon, Peoples Gas

 Researchers in Carnegie Mellon University’s Robotics Institute are developing a modular robot that can creep inside natural gas pipelines to map where pipes are, detect decrepit or leaking pipes, and, when necessary, repair the pipe by applying a resin coating along its inner wall.